 - establish collegial relationships between pre-service teachers and supervisors committed to mentoring budding professionals

 Childhood/Middle Childhood Education

-The program for Certification in Inclusive Childhood Education, is a concentration that is combined with an English major in either Literature or Communication and Rhetoric.
+The program for Certification in Inclusive Childhood Education, is a concentration that is combined with an English major in either Literature or Communication and Media.
 Students who elect to pursue teacher certification through our English education program receive special instruction in teaching methods and philosophy through the English department (in addition to their required coursework in the department of inclusive childhood education).
 In order to be eligible for the Professional Semester (student teaching), students are required to have a minimum GPA of 2.7 before moving into INCL 440/441 and the Professional Semester.